MITS Altair 8800

 In January 2005, John McVeigh wrote me a message confirming the second account, and reminiscing on the good ol' days at Popular Electronics!

-This was a true beginning to the computer age.
 In September 1975, the very first issue of BYTE magazine was issued.
 On the cover they proudly state: "Computers: The worlds greatest toy!".

 Related Links